Kaedim/working-at-kaedim/README.md

 ## How to apply

 We are hiring for a lot of roles.
-Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer, Customer Success Manager, Recruiter, Executive Assistant, Marketing and Content Creator
+Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer, Customer Success Manager, Recruiter, Executive Assistant, Marketing and Content Creator, 3D Artist

 You can apply directly through [Wellfound](https://wellfound.com/company/kaedim/jobs) OR by emailing recruiting@kaedim3d.com with your CV, GitHub/Portfolio link, and brief answers to the following questions: